Most Beautiful Girl in Nigeria: History

 Former publisher Ben Murray-Bruce ventured into show business after his magazine Silverbird flopped.
-He took a loan of N200,000 from his father which he used to organise a number of successful concerts which saw artists like Shalamar and Kool and the Gang perform in Nigeria, after which he promoted a new pageant known as Miss Universe Nigeria in 1983 (Omololu Ojehomon was crowned winner but never competed in Miss Universe).
+He took a loan of N200,000 from his father which he used to organise a number of concerts which saw artists like Shalamar and Kool and the Gang perform in Nigeria, after which he promoted a new pageant known as Miss Universe Nigeria in 1983 (Omololu Ojehomon was crowned winner but never competed in Miss Universe).
 Murray-Bruce's pageant only gained public attention after Miss Nigeria Universe metamorphosed into Most Beautiful Girl in Nigeria in 1986, and its first winner was model Lynda Chuba.

 MBGN winners were expected to represent Nigeria at Miss World and, until 2004, Miss Universe.
-Chuba was the first Nigerian in twenty-three years to compete after Edna Park in 1964, while the first MBGN winner at Miss World was English Language student Omasan Buwa in 1987.
+Chuba was the first Nigerian representative in twenty-three years of to compete after Edna Park in 1964, while the first MBGN winner at Miss World was English Language student Omasan Buwa in 1987.
 As with most pageants, second-place winners are expected to replace the title-holder if they are unable to complete their reign; in MBGN this has only happened twice – Biology student Regina Askia replaced Bianca Onoh after the latter resigned in 1989, while Philosophy student Ann Suinner continued Agbani Darego's reign after the latter was crowned Miss World in 2001.

 Winners traditionally adopt at least one platform (also known as 'pet project') during their reign – an issue which is of relevance to Nigeria.
 Once chosen, the winner (and occasionally other finalists) uses their status to address the public about their platform.
-The most popular was initially Sickle cell Awareness, but others have included Polio, Child labour, Education, and Widow Empowerment.
+The most popular was initially Sickle Cell Awareness, but others have included Polio, Child labour, Education, and Widow Empowerment.

 In 2007, Silverbird announced that the pageant would produce four more representatives apart from the winner.
 The original titles were Miss MBGN Universe (to represent at Miss Universe), MBGN Tourism (Miss Tourism International), and MBGN Ecowas (Miss Ecowas).
-A fifth title, MBGN Model, which allowed its holder to compete in modelling contests at international level, was dropped and replaced with MBGN Ambassador, with its winner performing ceremonial duties in the country.
+The fifth title, MBGN Model, which allowed its holder to compete in modelling contests at international level, was briefly dropped and replaced with MBGN Ambassador, with its winner performing ceremonial duties in the country.
 In 2021, MBGN acquired the Miss Supranational franchise.

 The differences between MBGN and Miss Nigeria have been compared with Miss USA and Miss America.
 While MBGN delegates compete at international level, Miss Nigeria winners no longer have this privilege.
 In 2010 Miss Nigeria was relaunched as a scholarship programme and its winners in recent years receive modelling contract as part of their prize.

-MBGN focuses mainly on physical beauty unlike Miss Nigeria which is expected to promote inner beauty with a wholesome girl-next-door image – as a result its swimsuit competition was famously scrapped in 2010 but this feature remains popular at MBGN.
+In 2023, Silverbird announced a separate pageant Miss Universe Nigeria would select Nigeria's new Miss Universe representative, breaking away from MBGN.